deokudev/speedetail-homepage/src/app/start-guide/key-note-categories-and-examples/page.md

 - Code reviews
 - etc.

-Just note that Inkdrop is a plain-text Markdown editor, which may not fit every type of note but would work best for coding-related notes.
-This is because of the decision of '[The right tool for the right task](https://www.inkdrop.app/note-taking-tips/)' philosophy.
+Just note that Speedetail is a plain-text Markdown editor, which may not fit every type of note but would work best for coding-related notes.
+This is because of the decision of '[The right tool for the right task](https://www.speedetail.app/note-taking-tips/)' philosophy.
 So, you might want to consider using another app for writing non-linear thoughts and image-heavy notes.